 - Level of sustainability: The US Department of Labor has an “economic reality test” it uses to determine how an employee should be categorized.
 Factors in the test include: How important the employee is to the business, how long the employee is expected to work there, how much investment the company placed into the employee, and the ability for the contractor to succeed within the terms of the contract.

-Los Angeles employment attorneys at the law offices of Kesluk, Silverstein & Jacob have the ability to help you figure out if you were wrongly classified using years of case experience.
+Los Angeles employment attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. have the ability to help you figure out if you were wrongly classified using years of case experience.